MBaldo83/StarteriOSMVVM/README.md

 ### Putting it all together:

-1. build a run the script
+1. Write a feature spec eg. [DeckGeneratorViewFeatureSpec](./AIGenerator/Sources/ExampleBuilders/ExampleFeatureSpecs/DeckGeneratorViewFeatureSpec.swift)
-2. in `AiderControl -> run()` add the script you want to run, and configure global settings like dryRunPipeline / aiderProductionPipeline
+2. Provide this to something that implements `PromptCreator` and `PromptConfig` eg. [NewViewBuilder](./AIGenerator/Sources/Package_MVVMViewBuilder/NewViewBuilder.swift)
-3. Write a feature spec eg. [DeckGeneratorViewFeatureSpec](./AIGenerator/Sources/ExampleBuilders/ExampleFeatureSpecs/DeckGeneratorViewFeatureSpec.swift)
+3. Pass these implementations to promptPipelineRunner to execute
-4. Provide this to something that implements `PromptCreator` and `PromptConfig` eg. [NewViewBuilder](./AIGenerator/Sources/Package_MVVMViewBuilder/NewViewBuilder.swift)
+4. In entry point - `AiderControl -> run()`, add the script you want to run, and configure global settings like dryRunPipeline / aiderProductionPipeline
-5. Pass these implementations to promptPipelineRunner to execute
+5. build and run the script: `sh ./build_and_run_AI.sh`
 6. Watch the terminal to see the output (be patient, when it looks like it's doing nothing it might be thinking!)